 I have always been a huge fan of Jackie Chan films (especially from the ’90s).
 I recently discovered this film had been remastered (thanks to Umbrella Entertainment), and I must personally confess, this film has been on my watch list for many years.

-As a plot, I enjoyed this movie as all it does is follow a simple formula.
-Our leading character Wong (Jackie Chan) will generally start a conversation or some sort of trouble, and shortly after the situation will result in humorous fight scenes (aka Kung Fu).
+As a plot, I enjoyed this movie as it follows a simple formula.
+Our leading character Wong (Jackie Chan) will generally start a conversation or some trouble, and shortly after, the situation will result in humorous fight scenes (aka Kung Fu).
 The method of storytelling is A, B, A, B until the credits roll.

 The biggest highlight of this film was the action by Jackie Chan.
-The style and humour by Jackie Chan is something I can’t say I’ve seen in cinema before, even in today’s films.
+The style and humour of Jackie Chan are something I can’t say I’ve seen in cinema before, even in today’s films.
 The stunts and action here are real.
 This film was also completed before the actor’s started using wires or visual effects.
-I found myself countless times during this film feeling impressed by Jackie Chan’s ability as an actor, fighter and his ability to deliver funny jokes along the way.
+I found myself countless times during this film feeling impressed by Jackie Chan’s ability as an actor, and fighter, and to deliver funny jokes along the way.
 It’s no wonder the film managed to return with a sequel in 1994.

 Overall, this would have to be one of my top 5 favourite Jackie Chan films.
 Drunken Master delivered a new style of Kung Fu which is excellent to see remastered on Bluray.
-There are many elements present here, including action, humour and a straightforward plot, but its biggest drawcard is naturally the incredibly entertaining fight scenes.
-As the credits rolled all I could say was “Wow, Jackie Chan is such a legend”.
+Many elements are present here, including action, humour and a straightforward plot, but its biggest drawcard is naturally the incredibly entertaining fight scenes.
+As the credits rolled, all I could say was, “Wow, Jackie Chan is such a legend”.